StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

 latent EF factor means, indicating that some disparities reflect measurement non-invariance rather than true ability differences.*

-- **Full support**: Estimates of the impact of demographic and psychosocial moderators on latent factor means are smaller in the final model (which accounts for significant DIF) compared to the scalar model (which constrains all DIF paths to zero), and their 95% confidence intervals do not overlap between models.
+- **Full support**: Estimates of the impact of demographic and adversity moderators on latent factor means are smaller in the final model (which accounts for significant DIF) compared to the scalar model (which constrains all DIF paths to zero), and their 95% confidence intervals do not overlap between models.
 - **(partial) Non-support**: The impact estimates on latent means are not significantly smaller in the final model compared to the scalar models (i.e., their 95% confidence intervals overlap or the estimated